OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 [//]: # (create a new step regarding the ssid name)
 ## Step 3: Changing your Omega Router's Settings

-It is recommended that you change your Omega Router's settings from the default, especially the password.
+Since you probably don't want uninvited guests on your new router, it is recommended that you change your Omega Router's settings from the default setup, especially the password.

+// change this to use uci
 To do so, enter the following command:

 ```
 vi /etc/config/wireless